Newtonian Few-Body Problem Central Configurations with Gravitational Charges of both Signs: New coordinates in the Four-Body Problem

 This rigid tetrahedron is the generalization of the rigid triangle of the Three-Body problem with the center of mass at the orthocenter discussed previously in \cite{pb}.
 The same triangle was used with different purposes by C. Simo \cite{si}.

-Our coordinates are now adapted to the important and old subject \cite{dz} of planar configurations, with the four particles in a constant plane.
-Since the z-component of the four particles equals zero, the first rotation is just by one angle in the plane of motion and the scale factor associated with the third coordinate is zero, namely
+Our coordinates are now adapted to planar configurations, with the four particles in a constant plane which may be chosen as the $z=0$ plane.
+Because of this fact, the first rotation is just by one angle in the plane of motion and the scale factor associated with the third coordinate is zero, namely

 This equation simplifies to

 in terms of six degrees of freedom.

 The corresponding expression for the four directed areas in terms of these coordinates is